“While not a problem for everyone transitioning

 How can we look after our selves?

-In Caring for Your Mental Health: About Self-Care the (United States) National Institute of Mental Health elaborate on:
+In Caring for Your Mental Health: How Can I Take Care of My Mental health the (United States) National Institute of Mental Health elaborate on:

-In Looking After Yourself: Emotional Wellbeing the JH explain:
+In Looking After Yourself During Menopause: Emotional Wellbeing the JH explain:

 For example: